HsKA-OSGIS-archive/OSTaps/DjangoServer/README.md

 ```python
 url(r'^$', views.index),
 ```
-now localhost:8000 will render the index.html page
+now localhost:8000 will render the index.html page.

-this can be shortened with a .bat file like startServer.bat which includes
+This can be shortened with a .bat file like startServer.bat which includes
 ```
 start "" http://localhost:8000
 python manage.py runserver